The agony of back pain is experienced by many and understanding what can be done to relieve and prevent this condition is essential.

 - Nerve Studies (EMG)

 Treatment and Prevention Methods for Back Pain

-The most common treatment for back pain includes rest on a suitable type of mattress such as an orthopaedic bed.
-Click here for more info.
+The most common treatment for back pain includes rest on a suitable type of mattress such as an orthopaedic bed, which you can find for a good price on this site.
 Your doctor will probably also prescribe a regular schedule of over-the-counter pain medication such as ibuprofen, aspirin or paracetamol.
 If this does not work, a doctor may prescribe stronger medication and specific therapies.
 The therapies approved for back pain include: